Kira Grünberg: Accident and aftermath

-Kira Grünberg was severely injured during training on 30 July 2015.
+Grünberg was severely injured during training on 30 July 2015.
 The injury left her paraplegic from the chest down.

-During a training on the morning of the 30th of July, Kira Grünberg was doing a practice jump.
+During a training on the morning of the 30th, Grünberg was doing a practice jump.
 The bar was only set to 4m which is quite below her personal best of 4.35m and she only took eight steps run-up, shorter than she would do it in a competition.
 This set-up was typical for practice jumps for her but this time something went wrong.
-Kira lacked the momentum to land on the mattress and instead fell back on the ground.
+She lacked the momentum to land on the mattress and instead fell back on the ground.
 Her neck hit the metal edge of the box in the ground where pole vaulters put their poles in.
 Her parents were present when the accident happened, the father was coaching, the mother filmed her jump for video analysis like they usually did in trainings.

-After the accident, Kira Grünberg was hospitalised in the Universitätsklinikum Innsbruck.
-After the doctors diagnosed a broken fifth cervical vertebra and a resulting paraplegia, Kira was operated with the goal of stabilising the spinal column and avoiding further damages but the paraplegia could not be avoided anymore.
+After the accident, Grünberg was hospitalised in the Universitätsklinikum Innsbruck.
+After the doctors diagnosed a broken fifth cervical vertebra and a resulting paraplegia, she was operated with the goal of stabilising the spinal column and avoiding further damages but the paraplegia could not be avoided anymore.
 Three months after the accident, she was transferred to a rehabilitation clinic in the Austrian city Bad Häring where she stayed for seven months.

 The public demonstrated great sympathy for the young athlete's fate.
 Austrian and international sportspeople, celebrities and citizens participated in benefit events for Kira Grünberg and donation campaigns were started.

 The media and public were very interested in her life after the accident and her way to deal with this fundamental change in her life.
 She was invited to talk shows, hosted motivation talks and was interviewed for national and international media.
-Kira Grünberg talks about her sports career, the accident and how she dealt with the consequences in her autobiography "My jump into a new life" (Original title: "Mein Sprung in ein neues Leben", only available in German).
+Kira Grünberg talks about her sports career, the accident and how she dealt with the consequences in her autobiography My jump into a new life (Original title: Mein Sprung in ein neues Leben, only available in German).

 Political career

-Kira Grünberg says herself that she wants to use the public awareness she received after her accident to help others in similar situations.
+Grünberg herself has said that she wants to use the public awareness she received after her accident to help others in similar situations.
 Furthermore, she believes that she can use her own experience in politics, focusing on the needs of disabled people.